rikulo/rikulo-docs/Getting_Started/Hello_World.md

 ###Start up your activity

 The `main` method is Dart's entry point.
 All you need to do is to start up your activity by instantiating it and invoking the `run` method as shown above.

+###Handle Events

+The view will notify the application about the user's interaction with events.
+You can listen and handle the events with the `on` method.
+For example, we can rewrite the "Hello World" application to change the greeting message when the user touches it as follows.

+    welcome.on.click.add((event) {
+      welcome.text = "Welcome to Rikulo.";
+      welcome.requestLayout();
+    }

+> Notice that we also invoke `requestLayout()` to reposition the greeting message, since we change its content and need to reposition it to the center.
+For more information, please refer to [the Layouts chapter](../Layouts/index.md).

 ##The HTML page